secureworks/aristotle/docs/Aristotle.rst

 Example Files
 -------------

-The examples directory has ``.filter`` files that show examples of Boolean filter strings.
+The ``examples`` directory has ``.filter`` files that show examples of Boolean filter strings.

-Also in the ``examples`` directory is an ``example.rules`` file that has a dummy ruleset that implements the :doc:`BETTER Schema <BETTER>`.  *This is not a real ruleset*.
-It is provided to assist in demonstrating the functionality of Aristotle.
+Also in the ``examples`` directory is an ``example.rules`` file that has a dummy Suricata ruleset that implements the :doc:`BETTER Schema <BETTER>`.
+While the example ruleset is syntactically correct, *it is not a real ruleset* intended to be used by a Suricata sensor.
+It is provided to assist in demonstrating the functionality of Aristotle and to provide examples of rules with ``metadata`` keywords that conform to the :doc:`BETTER Schema <BETTER>`.

 Example Usage
 -------------